1996 National League Championship Series: Aftermath

-Game 7 was the last winner-take-all postseason game victory for the Braves.
-They have since lost six straight such games in 2002, 2003, 2004, 2012, 2019, and 2020.
+To date, Game 7 is the last time the Braves have won a winner-take-all postseason game.
+They have since lost six straight such games since with the 2002 NLDS, 2003 NLDS, 2004 NLDS, the 2012 National League Wild Card Game, the 2019 NLDS, and the 2020 NLCS.

 After a bitter feud between Ozzie Smith and Tony La Russa that developed in spring training due to reduced playing time, Ozzie Smith announced his retirement on June 19, 1996, making Game 7 the last game of his 18-year career.
 Smith was elected to the National Baseball Hall of Fame in his first year of eligibility in 2002.
 He was also inducted into the St. Louis Cardinals Hall of Fame in the inaugural class of 2014.
+In 2021, MLB.com called Smith's walk-off home run in Game 5 of the 1985 NLCS the second greatest moment in Busch Stadium.